How Car Shipping Works

 Insurance & Protection During Transport

 Carriers typically provide cargo insurance while your vehicle is in transit.
-Coverage details vary by carrier, so it’s important to review your shipment information and ask questions before pickup.
+Coverage details can vary by carrier, so it is smart to review shipment details and ask questions before pickup.

 Why Choose Smart Auto Move?